Jacky1128/academic_homepage/content/post/snacks-details-of-backpropagation/index.md

 ### 4. Conclusion

-Herein, I present a brief research proposal for the admission of Ph.D. program at Westlake University.
+Herein, I present a summerized research proposal for the admission of Ph.D. program at Westlake University.